pulumi/docs/content/blog/platform-engineering-devops-event-meetup-community/index.md

 ---
-title: "Platform Engineering Devops Event Meetup Community"
+title: "Platform Engineering & DevOps Series Kickoff Announcement"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and